 Found 60 - 70 results of 74 programs matching keyword " audio art"

+Walter Kitundu, 2008 MacArthur Fellow and longtime Exploratorium friend, is an accomplished instrument builder, musician and artist.
+He is also a dedicated bird watcher and photographer.
+In this program we accompany Walter on a birdwalk, then have a chat about birds, art, and the perils and rewards of being an urban naturalist.
 Dr. Christine Carter is a sociologist who studies the childhood roots of happiness.
 She is the executive director of the Greater Good Science Center at UC Berkeley, an interdisciplinary research center that promotes the study of happiness, compassion, and altruism.
 In this program, Dr. Carter speaks about happiness, altruism, and the inspiring intersection of her personal and professional worlds.
 Science, technology, art, and fashion converge at a runway fashion show at the Exploratorium on Friday, April 25, 2008, 7-11pm.
 The 2nd Skin Clothesline Exhibit debuts that evening; the event also features two artists at work on their creations.
 If you miss the opening, artists' works will to be highlighted around the museum for five months,from April 26-September 7, 2008.
 Animated abstract images create a portrait of matter in perpetual decomposition.
 Aeolian Landscape is an exhibit in which a miniature wind-swept desert landscape is recreated by an electric fan and finely ground sand that mimics the process of wind picking up and depositing small particles.
 Visitors can change the direction of the fan, influencing the shape of the dunes.
 Watch ancient text revealed and read for the first time in a thousand years!
 Archimedes was one of the world's greatest scientific and mathematical minds.
 His thoughts were inscribed on goatskin parchment, but the letters and diagrams were scraped off and written over by Greek monks in the Middle Ages.
 Now, using an intense x-ray beam generated at Stanford University's linear accelerator, some of the original Greek text will be revealed for the first time in the modern world.
 An clip of the Aeolian Landscape exhibit by artist Ned Kahn.
 Blowing air sculpts sand into an ever-changing landscape.
 This wobbly luminescent sculpture by Liz Hickok is both art work and a

 simulation of how a San Francisco neighborhood might jiggle when the Big One strikes.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 James Turrell studied optics and perceptual psychology in college, but gravitated towards art as his curiosity led him to investigate light itself.
 In this Webcast of a lecture, James Turrell discusses his experiences manipulating pure light and how it became his artistic medium.
 He reveals how this early work led him to discover Roden Crater in Arizona and to create his subsequent lifelong project of transforming the crater into an astronomical observatory.
-What is visual literacy--and who is literate?
-Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.